saegl5/jiayou_add_events/README.md

 7. Check the username to ensure that you opened the URL in the correct account.
 8. Select the checkbox to view the form in Mandarin.
 9. Select your calendar name; choose letter days on which you want to add events, and optionally skip some letter days.
 (The Web app will automatically generate calendars that it can find and select your default one.
-In the background, it will also automatically locate and hide the 加油 calendar.)
+In the background, it will also automatically locate and hide the 加油 calendar.
+Skipping letter days is useful if any classes rotate, such as&mdash;perhaps&mdash;music and art every four cycles.)
 10. Confine the weekly cycle range by modifying the start week and end week.
 (The Web app will automatically compute the minimum/current start week and maximum end week.
 If either is empty, events will be added to all chosen letter days within the date range of the collapsible region.)
 11. Modify the events' title, start time and end time.
 (If both times are removed, events will be added as all-day events.
 For 24-hour time formats, if users input hours of 24 or later it will default hours to 23, for example 24:30 -> 23:30).
 12. Expand the collapsible region to modify the events' guests, location, and description.
 (If you input just a URL for the description, text to display will be "Agenda.")